 Thirteen organizations and individuals will be honored on Monday, December 13 from 7:00 p.m. to 8:00 p.m., during The SPARK Awards 2021 special televised broadcast on WKNO/Channel 10.
 The eighth annual televised awards show will celebrate the efforts of individuals, nonprofits, corporations, and schools, in 13 different categories, who are igniting change and making a positive impact in the Greater Memphis community.
 The show will be hosted by Tracy Bethea (of 95.7 Hallelujah FM) and Rob Grayson (of WKNO-FM).
 The SPARK Awards is produced in partnership by WKNO-TV and cityCURRENT.

-Back in August, the public was invited to freely cast nominations in each of the 13 categories, as an opportunity to recognize and help publicly thank the organizations and individuals who are leading by example and making a difference in the Mid-South.
+Back in August, the public was invited to freely cast nominations in each of the 13 categories, as an opportunity to recognize and help publicly thank the organizations and individuals leading by example and making a difference in the Mid-South.
 The categories cover individuals of different ages (youth, college student and adult), nonprofits and corporations of various sizes, then education with a school, teacher, and education leader award.
 There is also a Legacy Award to honor someone’s efforts and impact over the course of many years or a lifetime.
-Nominations were accepted from 8:00 a.m. on August 1, 2019 to 5:00 p.m. on August 31, 2019.
+Nominations were accepted from 8:00 a.m. on August 1, 2021 to 5:00 p.m. on August 31, 2021.